-- A. Forms shall be set in accordance with the recommendations of ACI 316 R, Chapter 5, and as specified herein. - B. Forms shall be set in sufficient quantity to allow continuous progress of concrete placement, and to ensure that forms shall remain in place not less than 24 hours. - C. Forms shall be cleaned after each use and coated with an approved form release agent prior to each use. - 3.3 INSTALLATION OF JOINTS, REINFORCEMENT, AND SEALANT - A. Joints and reinforcement shall be installed in accordance with the recommendations of ACI 316 R, Chapter 6. - B. Sealant manufacturer's instructions and procedures shall be followed so as not to invalidate the warranty. - 3.4 PLACING AND FINISHING CONCRETE - A. Concrete shall be placed and finished in accordance with the recommendations of ACI 316 R, Chapters 10 and 12.5. - 3.5 CURING AND PROTECTING CONCRETE - A. Concrete shall be cured in accordance with the recommendations of ACI 316 R, Chapter 11, using the membrane curing method and materials. - B. Protection as recommended in ACI 316 R, Chapter 11 shall be provided until written acceptance by HCCS. - 3.6 INSTALLATION OF CONCRETE WHEEL STOPS - A. Install concrete wheel stops where indicated and in accordance with manufacturer's installation instructions as required.
-Where dowels are to be embedded into concrete, embed with epoxy bonding grout. - 3.
-7 FIELD QUALITY CONTROL - A. Coring
+- A. Forms shall be set in accordance with the recommendations of ACI 316 R, Chapter 5, and as specified herein. - B. Forms shall be set in sufficient quantity to allow continuous progress of concrete placement, and to ensure that forms shall remain in place not less than 24 hours. - C. Forms shall be cleaned after each use and coated with an approved form release agent prior to each use.

+3.3 INSTALLATION OF JOINTS, REINFORCEMENT, AND SEALANT

+- A. Joints and reinforcement shall be installed in accordance with the recommendations of ACI 316 R, Chapter 6, as specified in Section 032100 Concrete Reinforcement of these Specifications, and in Section 321319 Concrete Pavement Joints. - B. Sealant manufacturer's instructions and procedures shall be followed so as not to invalidate the warranty.

+3.4 PLACING AND FINISHING CONCRETE

+A. Concrete shall be placed and finished in accordance with the recommendations of ACI 316 R, Chapters 10 and 12.5, and as specified in Section 321373.19 - Cast-in-Place Concrete of these Specifications.

+3.5 CURING AND PROTECTING CONCRETE

+- A. Concrete shall be cured in accordance with the recommendations of ACI 316 R, Chapter 11, using the membrane curing method and materials. - B. Protection as recommended in ACI 316 R, Chapter 11 shall be provided until written acceptance by HCCS.

+3.6 INSTALLATION OF CONCRETE WHEEL STOPS

+A. Install concrete wheel stops where indicated and in accordance with manufacturer's installation instructions as required.
+Where dowels are to be embedded into concrete, embed with epoxy bonding grout.

+A. Coring